Sandip2110/react-redux-boilerplate/README.md

 To make a production build, you will run `npm run build:prod` To make a uat build, you will run `npm run build:uat`

+*P.S: If your build is failing in the server due to warnings (Because of treating warning as errors) you can add CI=false in your build command and it will resolve the issue.

 AND HERE YOU GO...
 All set to work on your project.